polkadot-fellows/xcm-format/README.md

 - `32`: `RelayMessageParachain`
 - `33`: `ParachainRelayMessage`

-Within XCM version 0, there is a secondary datatype `Ai` (asset instruction).
-They piggyback on the versioning of `Xcm` and for version 0 should be enumerated thus:
+Within XCM version 0, there is a secondary datatype `Ai`, "Asset Instruction", defined as.

+- `type: u8`: Instruction type.
+- `payload`: Instruction parameters.

+It should be enumerated thus:

 - `0`: `DepositAsset`
 - `1`: `ExchangeAsset`